Weekend on blooming Velika Planina

 Continue reading.

-Wandering about the mountains above Lake Bohinj
+Hiking in the mountains above Lake Bohinj

-I’ve walked in the fairytale mountains above Bohinj and between my first and second attempt to climb the 1,761-m peak Mt.
+I’ve walked in the fairytale mountains above Lake Bohinj and between my first and second attempt to climb the 1,761-m peak Mt.
 Pršivec I realized something; to hike in that area you have to understand the background.
 Its remoteness nestled among towering mountains has shaped the locals over the centuries, giving them the skills to not only master the surrounding peaks but even conquer Mt.
 Triglav as the first.
 Tackling any trail in their playground might thus bring unexpected hiccups like a section of expert terrain on a trail marked as easy.
 Yet, dreamy views and the adventure will leave you craving for more.

 Continue reading.

-Visoki Mavrinc, a gorgeous and safe peak above Kranjska Gora
+Visoki Mavrinc, a gorgeous and safe hike above Kranjska Gora

-Way up high – above the lively Alpine town of Kranjska Gora, a glacial valley with a mountain stream, the evergreen fir forests and an escarpment that ends with some of the highest mountains in Slovenia – is a comfortable 1,562-meter peak.
+Way up high – above the lively Alpine town of Kranjska Gora, a glacial valley with a mountain stream, the evergreen fir forests and an escarpment that ends with some of the highest mountains in Slovenia – is a comfortable 1,562-meter peak which offers a safe hike even in winter.
 The trail to get there narrows from a broad valley to a forest which ends quite unexpectedly on an open flat top.
 We gasped at the sight.
 Perhaps even more than the tall peaks, this rather low peak opens to sublime views and lets you soak up the intense history of the place and magic of the Alps without risking too much on the way.

 Continue reading.